catseye/Chrysoberyl/article/HTML5 Installations.md

 _Cosmos Boulders_ is an arcade-style HTML5 minigame built with reducers and immutable data in ES5 JavaScript.

 It is playable with keyboard only.
+(It will therefore not be playable on most mobile devices, as they lack keyboards.)
 The key mappings are:

 *   Insert coin: **5**
 *   Start: **1**